 Operating income decreased \$0.8 million or 1.5% to \$54.4 million in 2012, compared to \$55.3 million in 2011, with operating margins of 26.6% and 27.1% for 2012 and 2011, respectively.
-With only slightly higher sales and gross profit than the prior year, the increase in selling, engineering, and administrative costs noted above resulted in reduced operating income.
+The Company derives its operating income based on the consolidated results of its legal entities.
+The Company has made the decision to consolidate engineering and manufacturing for the most part in the U.S. The Company's foreign subsidiaries primarily act as part of our sales and distribution channel.
+This structure results in different operating margins between the legal entities due to the mix of products, channels to market, and industries present in different geographic regions.